 James McArthur, Ph.D., has served as our President and Chief Executive Officer and a member of our board of directors since January 2021.
 Prior, from August 2020 to May 2021, Dr. McArthur served as a Venture Partner at RA Capital Management, L.P., an investment company.
 Dr. McArthur co-founded Imara Inc., a clinical-stage biopharmaceutical company, where he served as President and Chief Executive Officer from January 2016 to May 2018, and on the board of directors from January 2016 to April 2020.
 He was also a founder of Vtesse Inc. in 2015, a pharmaceutical company, which was acquired by Sucampo, Inc. in April 2017, Tiburio Therapeutics, Inc., a biopharmaceutical company, in 2018 and Cydan Development, Inc., a pharmaceutical company, in 2013, and served as a member of the board of directors of Nightstar Therapeutics, a public gene therapy company that was acquired by Biogen in June 2019.
 Prior, Dr. McArthur was an Entrepreneur-in-Residence at HealthCare Ventures LLC, a life science venture capital firm, and was the founding employee and Chief Scientific Officer of Synovex Corporation, which was renamed Adheron Therapeutics, Inc., or Adheron, a biotechnology company, from June 2006 to September 2012 (which was acquired by F. Hoffmann-La Roche AG in October 2015), and a consultant to Adheron from September 2012 to January 2015.
-Dr. McArthur currently serves as a member of the board of directors of T-Cure Biosciences Inc, a biotechnology company, from April 2020 to September 2020.
+Dr. McArthur currently serves as a member of the board of directors and Scientific Advisory Board of the Friedreich's Ataxia Research Alliance (FARA), a leading patient advocacy group and formerly served on the board of directors of T-Cure Biosciences Inc, a biotechnology company, from April 2020 to September 2020.
 Dr. McArthur obtained his Ph.D. in molecular oncology at McGill University of Montreal and was a post-doctoral fellow studying immunology at Massachusetts Institute of Technology and the University of California, Berkeley.
 Dr. McArthur received his B.Sc. in biochemistry from McGill University.
-We believe Dr. McArthur is qualified to serve on our board of directors due to his extensive experience in the life sciences industry and his position as our President and Chief Executive Officer.
+We believe Dr. McArthur is qualified to serve on our board of directors due to his ex